css-var-theme

 Usage

-A theme is basically a JS object implementing the Theme
+A theme is basically a JS object implementing the Theme interface:

 export interface Theme {